 Pre-Construction Condo as an Investment

 If the buyer had declared their reason for purchase as an investment, what have they done to back up this claim?
-This is what they refer to as the “Feasibility of Intention to Rent” and analyzes the following:
+This is what they refer to as the “Feasibility of Intention to Rent.”
+The following questions are used to analyze this notion and provide proof of reasonable purchase:

 - have they rented out other properties in the past?